-The decision to vary a Scholarship Program will be made on a case-by-case basis by the Department of Foreign Affairs and Trade and Department of Education and Training, with agreement contingent on the merits of the request and funding being available if required.
-Scholars will be liable for any financial commitments made in relation to their proposed extended study where those commitments were made prior to receipt of formal advice granting the Program extension.
+The decision to approve a variation to a Scholarship Program will be made on a case-bycase basis by the Department of Foreign Affairs and Trade and Department of Education and Training, with agreement contingent on the merits of the request and funding being available if required.
+An important consideration in assessing variation requests will be demonstrated coherence across the study, Language Training and Internship components of a Scholar's Program.
+Scholars will be liable for any financial commitments made in relation to their proposed extended study or proposed change of Program components where those commitments were made prior to receipt of formal advice granting the Program variation.